atoma-network/atoma-contracts/sui/README.md

 sui client faucet
 ```

+Following series of commands can be replicated all in one go with [`oneclicksetup`](./dev/oneclicksetup) script.

 This publishes both `atoma` package and `toma` coin package into a single on-chain package.
 We skip dependency verification because testnet and mainnet use different stdlib versions.
 Your current directory has to be where this README is located.